wp-media/imagify-plugin/readme.txt

-=== Imagify - WebP & Image Compression ===
+=== Imagify – WebP & Image Compression and Optimization ===
 Contributors: wp_media, GregLone
-Tags: compress image, images, optimize, performance, webp Requires at least: 4.0.0
+Tags: optimize images, images, optimize, performance, webp Requires at least: 4.0.0
 Tested up to: 5.2.2
 Stable tag: 1.9.5

-Dramatically reduce image file sizes without losing quality, make your website load faster, boost your SEO and save money on your bandwidth.
+Optimize images in one click: reduce image file sizes, convert WebP, keep your images beautiful… and boost your loading time and your SEO!

 == Description ==